Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - It is almost always time based and can be analyzed as relative (you specify time/date range), real-time (as its happening and updated momenterily) or all time (everythin that is available)

+- Splunk has its own programming language - called SPL (Splunk Processing Language)

+- **Key-Value Pairs**
+- Key variable name and value is the actual value stored in the varibale e-g user=josh where user is the key and josh is the value

 - SOAR uses playbooks that dictate respose for typical threats- These can decrease incidence reponse time